FPGAwars/icestudio/source/gui.rst

 .. hint::

-  Examples are stored in `app/resources/examples`.
-To create a new examples category just create a directory there.
-To create a new example copy and paste a **.ice** file.
+  Examples and templates are stored in `app/resources/examples` and `app/resources/templates` respectively.
+To create a new examples/templates category just create a directory there.
+To create a new example/template copy and paste an **.ice** file.

 Edit
 ````

-* **Image path**: set the project's relative image path.
-This image will be shown in the exported block.
-For example, a valid value can be: 'resources/images/and.svg'.

-* **Language**: select the application language: English, Spanish.
-This selection is stored in the app profile.

 * **Clear all**: remove all blocks and wires from the graph.
 * **Clone selected**: clone the selected block.
 It can also be done with *Ctrl + c* key.
 * **Remove selected**: remove the selected block.
 It can also be done with *Ctrl + x* and *Supr* keys.

+* **Image path**: set the project's relative image path.
+This image will be shown in the exported block.
+For example, a valid value can be: 'resources/images/and.svg'.

+* **Remote hostname**: set the hostame of a remote device with a FPGA board connected.
+The format is user@host.
+For example, pi@192.168.0.22.
+Verify, Build and Upload functions will be executed in this host, that must have apio pre-configured.

+* **Language**: select the application language: English, Spanish, Galician, Basque.
+This selection is stored in the app profile.

 View
 ````